jonasongg/shm/README.md

 ## Project Dependencies

 - Docker
-- PostgreSQL
+- PostgreSQL (see [below](#installing-postgresql-on-windows) for more instructions on installing PostgreSQL on Windows)
 - TimescaleDB (refer to [their documentation](https://docs.tigerdata.com/self-hosted/latest/install/) for installation details)
+  - See [below](#exclude-timescaledb) if you want to exclude TimescaleDB from the installation
-- .NET 9.0
+- .NET 9.0 (see below for information on using .NET 8.0)
-- Node.js
+- Node.js (note that you cannot copy the `node_modules` folder across OSes)
+- Minimum Chrome version 111

 ## Getting Started